 The camera must be completely still, so you'll need a tall tripod and something to kneel on behind (and underneath) it.

 If your camera allows it, get a remote shutter release to banish the camera shake caused by your pressing of the shutter release.
+There are some starting from £5.99 on Amazon.

 On compacts, use the camera's self-timer function.
 Either way, keeping your camera completely still is critical – don't attempt to hold it steady by hand.